Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 * <a href="#technologies">Technologies Used :wrench:</a>
 * <a href="#testing">Testing :flashlight:</a>
 * <a href="#deployment">Deployment :rocket:</a>
-* <a href="#cedits">Credits :pencil2:Technologies Used :wrench:</a>
+* <a href="#cedits">Credits :pencil2:</a>

 ---
 <span id="project-background"></span>
 ## Project Background :information_desk_person:

-This project is a redesign of the [BangkokVanguards](https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/) street food tour page.
+This project is a redesign of the <a href="https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/" target="_blank">BangkokVanguards</a> street food tour page.
 The name of the agency was changed to StreetFoodies & Co., a fictitious & catchy name that suits the vibe of the tour.

 The idea behind the re envisioned structure & layout of the website is:
 1. To give visitors a better idea of what the tour has to offer through clearly-defined sections highlighting key information & unique selling points;